Showing posts with label Seminoles. Show all posts

 Posted by Jane Feehan

 The story below, in language we’d consider way off the politically-correct charts, describes a trip Seminoles took by air in 1929.
-A flight on the Defender*, Goodyear-Zeppelin Corporation's largest non-rigid airship took the group over their Everglades "haunts."
-While amusing and poorly written, the story also sheds light on Seminole customs.
+A flight on the Defender*, Goodyear-Zeppelin Corporation's largest non-rigid airship, took the group over their Everglades "haunts."
+While amusing and poorly written, the news story also sheds light on Seminole customs.
 And, it points to something else: This flight was borne of the desire to help bridge the cultural gap between the white man and Seminole.

 Florida Seminole leaders saw their favorite hunting grounds, the Everglades, from the air for the very first time Thursday …